s0rta/revengate-new/roadmap.md

 - [ ] packaging for Ubuntu

 ## Ice Box: not yet scheduled for a release
+- [ ] support armv7 on Google Play
 - [ ] non-walking movement and path finding (wading, swimming, phasing)
 - [ ] Deck.peek(): select the next card, but do not remove it from the deck
 - [ ] help screen with contextual content